Black hole information recovery from gravitational waves: Resolving multiple particles and/or matter distributions

 where $A_{nl}$ represents \ref{eq:m0} (obtained from observation).
 In principle one may solve for the four variables using only two QNMs, thus forming four real equations (more generally, one needs $N$ QNMs to solve for the time and mass of $N$ sources), however the algebra is non-trivial as can be seen in the sum of two modes.
 Instead we may look at the set of QNMs to separate these equations using mode damping.
 Assuming an arbitrary desired accuracy in determining $m_0$, one may choose $\omega_{nl}$ with large enough $\omega_I$ (i.e.~overtone $n\gg 1$) such that, assuming $t_1>t_0$ without loss of generality, the term $m_1e^{i\omega_{nl}(t_1-t_0)}$ in the first line is suppressed by a factor of $e^{-\omega_{nl}^I(t_1-t_0)}$, where $\omega_{nl}^I$ is taken as positive, such that one can extract $m_0$ with an error of $\mathcal{O}(m_1e^{-\omega_{nl}^I(t_1-t_0)})$.
 Indeed, for any $l$, $\omega_{nl}^R$ will converge to a constant while $\omega_{nl}^I$ diverges as $n\rightarrow\infty$, such that there is no limit to the arbitrary accuracy we demand.
 The closer the infall times $t_1$ and $t_0$ are, the larger $n$ will need to be to meet this criteria, and increasingly high $n$-modes will contain the information about increasingly smaller distances between particles.
 Assuming $N>2$ we may split the sources/particles into two groups of nearest neighbor particles such that all the particles of the first group fall in earlier than those in the second.
 We may then distinguish between the signal from each groups similarly to the case of two particles, and repeat the process of dividing each group into its components.
 Thus our reasoning generalizes to more complex structures, including classical objects formed of individual quanta, at which point a prescription for quantizing the gravitational effects would be necessary.

 Looking at more general stress-energy tensors, this resolution should to apply to lightlike (massless) particles as well, although the corresponding signals are solved using different geodesics which we do not consider here, as long as the difference in mode amplitudes the potential provokes can be compensated by a choice of QNM mode with sufficiently large exponential suppression.
-Finally note signals sourced by combinations of massive and massless particles (the most realistic sources) may be disentangled using this approach, with appropriate choices of QNMs, but is left for future work.
+Also note signals sourced by combinations of massive and massless particles (the most realistic sources) may be disentangled using this approach, with appropriate choices of QNMs, but is left for future work.
+Finally, considering particles with same infall times, but different infall angles, we may solve the angular analogue of \ref{eq:mode_sum}, calculated as sums of spherical harmonic contributions to the signal, to obtain the $N$ angles of infall, and associated amplitude of $N$ sources.
+Although we may not use the decay of modes as in the time domain to help us, numerical investigation has confirmed that the angular analogue of \ref{eq:mode_sum} admits a single solution at the correct values.